dr-ni/helmert3d/README.md

 and can be calculated from a set of at least three point correspondences [Crosilla, F. (1999).
 Procrustes analysis and geodetic sciences.
 Technical report, Quo vadis geodesia...?, Department of Geodesy and GeoInformatics, University of Stuttgart].

+All coordinates must be translated to XYZ coordinates, first, if the coordinate system is not cartesian.
+Transformations between ellipsoidal (B L H = LAT LON H) and cartesian (XYZ) coordinates can be managed with the tool helmeltrans.
+The ellipsoid name, as well as both axes of the ellipsoid must be predefined in a seperate textfile (ellipsoid_infile).

-The tool helmparms3d reads two point-textfiles and calculates all necessary parameters for Helmert transformation.
+The tool helmparms3d reads two XYZ point-textfiles and calculates all necessary parameters for Helmert transformation.
 For further computations these parameters are stored in an additional textfile.
 The Helmert transformation can then be calculated with helmert3d.
 Finally the alignment can be tested with helmdiff3d.

 ## Development